How to Paint Spray with Wall Stencils & Get Beautiful Results

-Read on for a succinct guide to spraying painting with stencils.
+Read on for a succinct guide to spray painting with stencils.

 Step 1: Choose Your Stencil:

-You may very well have done this already, but if you haven’t you are going to need to.
+You may very well have done this already, but if you have not you are going to need to.
 There are thousands of options out there (if not more) and in fact, you can probably find many of them online for free.

 However, regardless of where you get the stencil, once you do have it you can move on to the next step.